esrlabs/northstar/README.md

 ### Northstar Packages (NPK)

 Similar as in the docker world, a Northstar **image** is the unit that gets deployed into a system.
-Once the runtime starts, all images in the registry will be loaded into **containers**.
+Once the runtime starts, all images in the repositiry will be loaded into **containers**.
 Containers are the entities that are managed by the Northstar runtime.

 Images are packaged as **Northstar Packages** or **NPK**s.
 At it's outer layer, such an NPK is just a plain zip-archive.
 The content looks like this: